-This chocolate raspberry cake is a super moist chocolate cake filled with raspberries!
-It is topped with luscious chocolate sour cream frosting and even more fresh raspberries.
-Everyone loves this easy one-layer cake recipe.
+Chocolate raspberry cake is a moist chocolate cake studded with raspberries and topped with chocolate sour cream frosting.
+Use fresh or frozen raspberries.
+This one-layer cake is perfect for weeknights and special occasions!

 Would you like to save this?